yyachi/chelyabinsk/README.md

 ```

 6. Push to the server or build/install locally.
-An exmple of local
+An example of local
    installation is shown below.

 ```